 How can that be realistic to us while we are living in a day and age when everything is in flux around us?

 Prayer.
 Pray about everything.
-Stresses, anxieties, unemployment, family needs, sickness, death, everything.
-Bring it to God with thanksgiving.
+Stresses, anxieties, unemployment, family needs, sickness, death, everything, and bring it to God with thanksgiving.

 Why with thanksgiving?